 Bundle: Indicates whether or not the product is a bundled product.
 To learn more about bundled products, please see this article.

-!!
-HINT !! - Product details associated to items in the Product Catalog, by default, do not show up on printed Packing Slips or Invoices.
+Product details associated to items in the Product Catalog, by default, do not show up on printed Packing Slips or Invoices.
 However, your ShipWorks invoice or packing slip template can be modified to use the information associated to products stored in the Product Catalog.
-Please see this article to learn how.
+Please see this article to learn how to modify your templates.

 SKU: Required.
 The SKU of the product.